Why you need to eat more to change your body shape

 So if you would like to find out your own calculations, add your BMR (use the link to find this out) to your TEF (10%) and a further percentage of 10% or 30% for energy that you purposefully expend daily through exercise.
 I’m sure you’ll be slightly shocked when you see the numbers that you should be eating, but this really is the amount of energy your body requires on a daily basis.
 Now to lose body fat we may drop the calories slightly but nothing too far from the amount you need to function optimally.
 We increase the amount or duration of exercise as a form of increasing the amount of energy you burn, but we never take calories to a level where the body will struggle to operate.

-If you spend too long eating very low calorie diets (lower than the figure you have just worked out) your body will more than always move into starvation mode.
-Have you ever been in the situation where you’ve gained weight but you’ve not been eating that much at all, welcome to starvation mode!!
+If you spend too long eating very low calorie diets (lower than the figure you have just worked out) your body may reach a plateau.
 It’s very hard mentally to get out of this rut and tell yourself to eat more when you’re gaining weight on a low calorie diet.
 The easiest way to not fall into this trap is to start higher and slightly adjust accordingly as you go along.
 You don’t have to count calories, you just need to have a good idea of the amount of energy you require daily.

 I’m not going to tell you to count every bit of food every day from now on but it will really help you to spend a day looking at the foods you buy to get a good appreciation of their calorie content.
 Once you’ve got a better idea, you can simply go by look and feel in the future.
 Using a food diary is a great way to record your intake and you can make appropriate adjustments when necessary.